 - Export to GGUF: Merge the trained LoRA weights back into the base model and convert them to

-.ggufformat. - Import via Ollama:dockerfile
+.ggufformat. - Import via the verified runtime path:dockerfile

 FROM ./my-finetuned-model.gguf # Continue configuring SYSTEM prompt...